 The lack of insurance coverage for drug rehab is one of the most pressing problems among those who need rehab for addiction.
 Specialized addiction treatment is the best way for most people to get clean, but finding the money to pay for it can be extremely difficult.
 Fortunately, there are a variety of ways for uninsured individuals to get the help they need.
 If you’re someone who’s struggling financially, you should be aware of the following options for free and low-cost drug rehab.

 Participating in Clinical Trials

 To develop new therapies and medications, rehab specialists will often use clinical trials.
-For little to no cost, addicts can act as test subjects for new rehabilitation programs.
+For little to no cost, individuals can act as test subjects for new rehabilitation programs.
 The downsides to this option are that new medications can have unforeseen side effects, and that certain therapies may prove to be ineffective.
-Addicts considering participation in clinical trials should carefully consider the risks and benefits involved in the specific studies for which they qualify.
+Those considering participation in clinical trials should carefully consider the risks and benefits involved in the specific studies for which they qualify.

 Vouchers for Treatment

 A federal initiative called “Access to Recovery” provides vouchers which addicts can use towards rehab clinics in certain states.
 However, these vouchers don’t work at all clinics, and there are many states which don’t participate at all.
 In most cases, eligible participants in the program are provided with a list of faith-based or community-based providers from which to choose.

 State and federal governments operate a wide range of addiction treatment clinics.
 Some of these are completely free, while others require patients to pay only what they can.
 In some cases, patients who can’t pay anything up front will be able to set up gradual payment plans.